- OUR COMPANY

-The excellent forage quality of Siambasa grass is evidenced by its high intake by animals, which in turn results in increased milk and meat production.
+The excellent forage quality of Siambaza grass is evidenced by its high intake by animals, which in turn results in increased milk and meat production.

-The excellent energy: protein ratio of Siambasa forage is associated with higher levels of milk urea nitrogen as well as a higher milk protein level.
+The excellent energy: protein ratio of Siambaza forage is associated with higher levels of milk urea nitrogen as well as a higher milk protein level.

-Increased weight gain has been observed in calves fed Siambasa grass, which has been attributed to its high protein content as protein plays a key role in animal growth and maintenance.
+Increased weight gain has been observed in calves fed Siambaza grass, which has been attributed to its high protein content as protein plays a key role in animal growth and maintenance.